Build Guide by ShadowReign757

 This item is an absolute must on Master Yi.
 This is what makes him the hard carry, what makes him an absolute beast on the battlefield.
 Not getting this item on an AD Yi build is almost a sin.

 This item provides some massive damage, as well as a hefty amount of lifesteal.
 This item is pretty situational.
-If you are dying and can't hold the stacks, trade it out for a Zeke's Herald.
+If you are dying and can't hold the stacks, trade it out for a Zeke's Harbinger.

 A nice item for armor penetration, as well as the amazing active.
 The crit chance and CDR is like a huge cherry on top of it all.
 This item is amazing on Yi, and is as high up on his list of good items as Infinity Edge.